andyjakubowski/kingly-site/src/v1/tutorials/real-world-home.md

 - we identified the events and commands related to those scenarios
 - we implemented the UI and tested it with Storybook
 - we wrote the command handlers for the new commands appearing in the scenarios
-- we wrote basic tests for the machine which implements the behaviour related to the scenarios
+- we wrote basic tests for the machine which implements the behavior related to the scenarios
 - we modelized the machine passing the tests, without getting too deep into implementation details (internal state updates, etc.)
 - we implemented that machine and passed the tests